 I love me a good PJ day!
 Waking up knowing that I don’t have to put on a stitch of make-up or get out the curling iron just makes my day!
 And my daughters love it, too.
 They could play together at home, pretending to be at school or making crafts, for hours on end.
-On occasion, though, we do get a little cabin fever and decide to venture out for a fun family activity.
-So, where do we go without blowing our bank account?
-I’ve assembled a list of free (or cheap) summer activities for kids when you just have to get out of the house!

-12 Awesome Summer Activities for Kids to Get Them Out of the House:
+12 Awesome Summer Activities for Kids to Get Them Out of the House

 Home Depot Learn to Build Kids Workshops

-Thank you, Home Depot, for entertaining my kids for me!
-If you haven’t been to a kids workshop at Home Depot, you are missing out.
 Each month at Home Depot stores nationwide, kids can make a FREE project that utilizes their building skills.
 Plus, they get to take home their creations and a Home Depot signature orange apron.
 And, did I mention it’s completely FREE.
 Go here to register for an upcoming workshop near you.

 Kids Bowl Free

-Go bowling!
-Many bowling alleys nationwide offer kids two FREE games of bowling every single day during the summer.
-Go HERE to see if your local bowling alley participates in this awesome summer program.
 Your bowling alley may or may not include the cost of shoe rental, or they may offer a discounted shoe rental pass good for the entire summer.
 More information about each individual location’s program should be available on their website.

 Pick Your Own Fruit